Saraswati Park by Anjali Joseph: intimate portrait of life

-But she too is a collector, covering the surface of their kitchen table with bottles and jars of food.
+His wife too is a collector, covering the surface of their kitchen table with bottles and jars of food.
 Her outlet from the endless round of domestic chores lies in the TV soap operas she increasingly fills her day watching.
-In a telling moment about the narrow circle of her life she reflects that
+In a telling moment about the narrow circle of her life she reflects that:

-Into the humdrum lives of this couple, comes their 19 year old nephew Ashish.
-He’s a young man adrift in the world, unable to focus on his final year studies in literature, who allows himself to be seduced by a more wealthy student.
+He’s a young man adrift in the world, struggling to accept his sexuality and unable to focus on his final year studies in literature.
+He allows himself to be seduced by a more wealthy student.
 But as quickly as that relationship starts, Ashish finds himself abruptly rejected and subjected to the sniggers of other students.
 He similarly sleep walks into his next relationship, this time with the more experienced, world wise professor who is meant to be tutoring him for the upcoming exams.

 Ashish is the catalyst for the narrative development.
 He is the instigator of Mohan’s first efforts to become a writer and the outlet for his aunt’s affection and it’s his presence that sustains Mohan through the troubled months when he fears Lakshmi has left him.